-Causes of pancreatic cancer
+Causes and risks for pancreatic cancer

-What causes pancreatic cancer?
+What are the risk factors of pancreatic cancer?

-Age – The risk of developing pancreatic cancer increases with age.
+The risk of developing pancreatic cancer increases with age.

-Diabetes – There have been a number of reports which suggest that diabetics have an increased risk of developing pancreatic cancer.
+There have been a number of reports which suggest that diabetics have an increased risk of developing pancreatic cancer.